-To help out those companies who are still confused about what exactly they should feature in a proposal, I talked to Ian Lochore, the Director of Residential Sales at Baker Electric Solar, for some advice on composing solar proposals.
+To help out those companies who are still confused about what exactly they should feature in a proposal, I talked to Ian Lochore, the Director of Residential Sales at Baker Electric Solar , for his advice on composing solar proposals.

-Baker is one of the country’s most respected solar installation firms, and was recently ranked in the Top 50 largest residential solar installer by Solar Power World.
-Ian has almost 10 years of solar industry sales experience under his belt, so he was the perfect person to give me steps to mastering the ‘Why Solar’ pitch.
+Baker is one of the country’s most respected solar installation firms and was twice ranked the #1 Solar Electrical Subcontractor in Solar Power World's Top 500 Solar Contractors List.
+Ian has almost 10 years of solar industry sales experience under his belt, so he was the perfect person to give me insights on mastering the ‘Why Solar’ pitch.

 “People understand the social benefit of solar, and typically don’t like to be preached to,” Ian says.

 When customers are shopping for a solar system, they don’t need to be lectured on climate change or air pollution from coal plants.
 Your solar proposal should not be an Al Gore documentary.
 Instead, focus on making a solid case for energy bill savings.

 Highlight Instantaneous and Long-term Savings

 “It is more important to focus on the economics: What difference is it going to make to them and their family from a budgeting perspective?”
 Ian says proposals should stick to the financials.
 Show your customers compelling numbers that will convince them to make the purchase.
 “It’s similar to buying a new car.”